LSEG-API-Samples/Example.RDP.Python.GreenRevenuesBulk/README.md

 ## <a id="intro"></a>Introduction

-This demo application shows the workflow of the Refinitiv Data Platform (RDP) CFS Bulk API Feed for the FTSE Green Revenues data.
+This demo application shows the workflow of the Refinitiv Data Platform (RDP) CFS API Feed for the FTSE Green Revenues data.
 I am demonstrating the workflow in [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) environment.
 However, the RDP APIs are the web-based API that any programming langues can connect and consume data from via the HTTP RESTful API.

 ## <a id="prerequisite"></a>Prerequisite